johron/zelkel-vm/README.md

 - `mul`: Multiplies the top two items on the stack.
 - `div`: Divides the top two items on the stack.
 - `mod`: Modulus of the top two items on the stack.
-- `jmp`: Jumps to a label.
+- `jmp .label`: Jumps to a label.
-- `jnz`: Jumps to a label if the top item on the stack is not zero.
+- `jnz .label`: Jumps to a label if the top item on the stack is not zero.
-- `jzr`: Jumps to a label if the top item on the stack is zero.
+- `jzr .label`: Jumps to a label if the top item on the stack is zero.
+- `run @function`: Run a function, requires ret to end it
 - `cmp`: Compares the top two items on the stack.
 - `ret`: Returns from a function.
 - `<path:line:column>`: Defines a source location for debugging.